swift-server/swift-aws-lambda-runtime/readme.md

 To deploy Lambda functions to AWS Lambda, you need to compile the code for Amazon Linux which is the OS used on AWS Lambda microVMs, package it as a Zip file, and upload to AWS.

-Swift AWS Lambda Runtime includes a SwiftPM plugin designed to help with the creation of of the zip archive.
+Swift AWS Lambda Runtime includes a SwiftPM plugin designed to help with the creation of the zip archive.
 To build and package your Lambda, run the following command:

  ```shell